HFX Wanderers FC: Crest and colours

+Kit suppliers and shirt sponsors

 Club culture

 The Wanderers are one of the most popular CPL teams, with great support within Halifax.
-The team recurrently tops the attendance charts, with frequent sellouts at the Wanderers Grounds.
-In 2021, the average attendance was 5,196 spectators.
+The team recurrently tops the attendance charts, with frequent sellouts at the Wanderers Grounds, and local businesses often fly their flags of support on game day.

 Supporters

 The first supporters group to lobby for a Halifax team to join the Canadian Premier League was founded in September 2016 under the name Wanderers SG.
 At the launch event to unveil HFX Wanderers' identity, supporters announced they were changing their name to Privateers 1882 in order for the club to continue the Wanderers name.
 The 1882 signifies the year of formation for the Wanderers Amateur Athletic Club, who previously competed at the Wanderers Grounds.
-'Privateers' refers to the history of privateering in the region, as well as the popular regional song Barrett's Privateers.
+'Privateers' refers to the history of privateering in the region, as well as the popular regional song "Barrett's Privateers".
+Other supporters groups affiliated with the Wanderers include the "Block 108 Ultras", the "Stonewall Pirates", and the "One Ten Den".

+Another unique aspect of Wanderers supporter culture is "The Cookbook", a paper fanzine written, published, and sold by the Privateers 1882 to function as a game-day programme.